-OnStar®
+OnStar[®]

-If equipped, this vehicle has a comprehensive, in-vehicle system that can connect to a live Advisor for Emergency, Security, Navigation, Connection, and Diagnostic Services when activated.
+This vehicle may be equipped with a comprehensive, in-vehicle system that can connect to a live OnStar Advisor for Emergency, Security, Navigation, Connection, and Diagnostic Services.
+OnStar services may require a paid subscription.
 See OnStar Overview on page 14-1.